Our Network

 Raspberry Pi#

 I purchased a Raspberry Pi 4 with a Flirc case to use as our Minecraft server as soon as they were available.
-Raspberry Pi with Flirc case This aluminum case actually connects via a thermal pad to the main chip on the Raspberry Pi board.
+This aluminum case actually connects via a thermal pad to the main chip on the Raspberry Pi board.
 This makes a solid connection and the whole case acts as a heat sink.
 No fan required.

 Kodi#